Walleye Adventures Abound

 I thought we would be heading out at first light to take advantage of the “early bite” and sneak up on some unsuspecting walleye.
 This was not the case.

-Smokey advised us since we would be fishing the deeper shoals and edges between 20-to-30 feet deep, getting an early start was not required.
+Smokey advised us that since we would be fishing the deeper shoals and edges between 20-to-30 feet deep, getting an early start was not required.

 Great, we gained an extra hour of shut-eye.